msleigh/snes/docs/docs/user_documentation/index.md

 ```
 This will compile the code using the provided Makefile.

-By default, this build uses diamond differencing (MACRO=CODETYPE).
+By default, this build uses diamond differencing (MACRO=SNES).
 To build SNES with diamond differencing (default), simply run:
 ```bash
 make
 ```